stevenplatt/k8s-controller/README.md

 This command:

+1. Installs `kubectl` and `kind` to the local machine
-1. Creates a Kind cluster with the configuration from `_kind-config.yaml`
+2. Creates a Kind cluster with the configuration from `_kind-config.yaml`
-2. Deploys the Custom Resource Definition
+3. Deploys the Custom Resource Definition
-3. Builds and deploys the controller
+4. Builds and deploys the controller
-4. Deploys an example NGINX application
+5. Deploys an example NGINX application
-5. Creates a NodeRefresh resource that targets nodes with the `llm-plan: free` label
+6. Creates a NodeRefresh resource that targets nodes with the `llm-plan: free` label

 ### Teardown